top of page

 Image by Colton Sturgeon

-While I was getting my Masters I earned a Holistic Health certification from the Institute for Integrative Nutrition and worked as a Health Coach.
+While I was getting my master's I earned a Holistic Health certification from the Institute for Integrative Nutrition and worked as a Health Coach.
 It was during that time that I focused in on issues with binge eating and body image, learning the mind/body/emotions connection that is so important to how those types of issues often play out with women and how I had seen them play out in my own struggles with food.
-Since then I have also dug into the ways cultural oppression play out in disordered eating and the patriarchal views that create body image issues in so many women.
+Since then, I have also dug into the ways cultural oppression plays out in disordered eating and the patriarchal views that create body image issues in so many women.

 Yoga has been a long-time ally as I've nurtured my relationship with my body, and for this reason I dove in and got certified as a yoga teacher from Baltimore Yoga Village in 2014.
-I actually completed the 9 month program during my first pregnancy and brought my 1 week old son to the graduation ceremony!
+I actually completed the 9-month program during my first pregnancy and brought my 1-week-old son to the graduation ceremony!

 This has led to my continued passion in supporting women and the importance of women's empowerment in all their roles.
-I obtained a certification as a Step-family Coach after hiring my own coach to help me with my Step-mom challenges.
+I obtained a certification as a Stepfamily Coach after hiring my own coach to help me with my Stepmom challenges.

 I love supporting people in a gentle, process-oriented therapeutic way as well as in a compassionately direct action-oriented approach.
 I truly believe that all of my life challenges have informed my passions and continue to help me become more compassionate, committed to human being resilience and empowerment.